Organization is important for a successful school year! Read how to get organized this school year!

 5. Organize Your Schedule: Use the Right Calendar

 Between work, school, sports, extracurriculars, church and family activities, your family has a lot on its plate.
-Keep track of all important dates by writing everything down on a calendar.
+Keep track of all important dates by writing everything down on a large desk calendar.
 You can use a large paper or white board calendar in your kitchen or an online synchable calendar on your computer or phone.
 Write everything down, and you are far less likely to forget a date or double book yourself.

 6. Organize Your Lunch Supplies: Create a Lunch Supply Bin

 Packing school lunches can be quite tiresome when you have to figure out what to make each morning.
 Instead of constantly searching through your cupboards to see what you can throw together, create a school lunch bin.
 This is a great place to put individually portioned fruits, veggies and crackers.
 Then, every morning you can just pull out what you need.
 In fact, if you get really organized, the kids may be able to make their lunches themselves, saving you lots of time and hassle!